 ** In organic farming, all weed killers are banned.
 A very limtied number of naturally occuring fungicides and insecticides are permitted but their use is severely restricted (Soil Association, 2020)

 In the face of climate change, rising diet-related ill-health and widespread declines in our wildlife, the need to produce healthy food, cut greenhouse gas emissions and protect wildlife grows more acute by the year.
 The buying decisions we make are a simple but powerful form of action.
-That's why all our products are certified organic - a guarantee that when you buy Pukka you are making a difference to people, plants and planet.
+That is why all our products are certified organic - a guarantee that when you buy Pukka you are making a positive difference to people, plants and planet.

-This means that all of our ingredients are certified to EU organic standards and are traceable back to their origin – not only giving you the reassurance that you are getting the very best quality, but also connecting you – through us – with the growers and the farms on which the plants are grown.
+This means that all our ingredients are certified to EU organic standards and are traceable back to their origin – not only giving you the reassurance that you are getting the very best quality, but also connecting you – through us – with the growers and the farms on which the plants are grown.